zendeskgarden/eslint-config/README.md

 }
 ```

-Now the Zendesk rules will apply to your project.
+Now the Zendesk Garden rules will apply to your project.
 See the [ESLint
 Documentation](http://eslint.org/docs/user-guide/configuring#extending-configuration-files)
 for more details on extending shareable configuration files.